 More than 25 million Americans suffer from dry eye, a chronic, progressive disease that can cause tired, uncomfortable eyes, and blurred or fluctuating vision.
 In moderate to severe cases, it affects quality of life by making it too difficult to keep the eyes open long enough to read, drive, watch a movie, or look at a computer.
 In some patients, their occupation requires 8-10 hours per day on a computer.
 Dry eye can impact the ability to do their job.
 The outcomes following some dry eye surgeries can be adversely affected by dry eye.

 Dry Eye is a multi-factorial disease.
 Risk factors include age, gender (increases in women post-menopause), poor diet, (low in omega-3 fatty acids, high in bad omega-6 fatty acids), autoimmune disease (thyroid, lupus, rheumatoid arthritis, diabetes, Sjogren’s syndrome), low blink rate (due to use of digital devices or systemic disease such as Parkinson’s), medications (antihistamines, anti-depressants/anti-anxiety, diuretics, birth control pills), ocular surgery, contact lens wear, and environment (dry climate, low humidity in winter, windy conditions, flying on an airplane.)

 Thomas Eye Group is a TearLab Accredited Dry Eye Center offering state-of-the-art diagnostic testing and management of dry eye.
 Stuart Newman, M.D. in our Roswell office and Leon Gross, M.D. in our Sandy Springs office lead the Thomas Eye Group Dry Eye Center of Excellence.
-Dr. Newman is a Board Certified ophthalmologist who specializes in comprehensive medical and surgical care of the eye including eye exams, contact lenses, diagnosis and treatment of dry eye disease, and refractive surgery.
-If you need dry eye relief, contact our Roswell office to schedule a dry eye evaluation with Dr. Newman.
+Drs.
+Newman and Gross are Board Certified ophthalmologists who specializes in comprehensive medical and surgical care of the eye including eye exams, and diagnosis and treatment of dry eye disease.
+If you need dry eye relief, contact our Roswell office or Sandy Springs office to schedule a dry eye evaluation.